TaskRatchet/taskratchet-docs/faq.md

 details, TaskRatchet won't be able to enforce the commitments you've made.
 In the future, payment details will be required to use TaskRatchet.

-### How do I unsubscribe from daily emails?
+### How do I unsubscribe from the daily summary emails?

-I am currently working hard on adding email preferences and unsubscribe to TaskRatchet, but I haven't completed it yet.
-Until then, email me at nathan@taskratchet.com and I can manually unsubscribe you from daily emails.
+Email me at nathan@taskratchet.com and I can unsubscribe you from the daily emails.

 ### How can I deactivate or delete my account?